AlbabChowdhury/neARable-web/README.md

 ### `How to Start`
 Download all the files in a folder.
 Open the folder in command prompt or terminal.
+Install npm using "install npm" on the terminal.
 Then run the command "npm start"

 ### `npm start`